Tightness and solidity in fragments of Peano Arithmetic

 The focus of this paper is on subtheories of first-order arithmetic.
-However, the question on the existence of solid proper subtheories asked in \cite{enayat:variations} concerned not only $\PA$, but also other foundationally relevant axiom schemes, like second-order arithmetic $\Zt$ and ZF set theory.
+However, the question on the existence of solid proper subtheories asked in \cite{enayat:variations} concerned not only $\PA$, but also other foundationally relevant axiom {systems}, like second-order arithmetic $\Zt$ and ZF set theory.

-As in the case of $\PA$, we feel that (in order to avoid trivial examples) in the case of more powerful systems the question should also be not about proper subtheories as such, but proper subtheories containing a sufficiently strong characteristic fragment of a given axiom scheme, or even better about arbitrarily strong subtheories.
-In the present paper, we do not take up that problem.
-Nevertheless, to illustrate what can be done using our methods in a rather straightforward manner, we provide a simple example of a proper solid subtheory of $\Zt$ containing arithmetical comprehension.
+As in the case of $\PA$, we feel that, in order to avoid trivial examples, in the case of more powerful systems the question should also be not about proper subtheories as such, but proper subtheories containing a sufficiently strong characteristic fragment of a given axiom scheme, or even better about arbitrarily strong subtheories.
+In the present paper, we do not take up that problem at length.
+However, we observe that our methods, combined in one case with some recent results from the literature, provide some proper solid subsystems of set theory and second-order arithmetic.